StevenLambion/SwiftDux/Guides/Composing Reducers.md

 # Composing Reducers

 To comprehend large and complex applications, you need to structure the state into bite-sized components that can be composed together.
-Below is an example of an application state with 3 levels of state: the app, a list of authors, and a list of books.
+Below is an example of an application state with 3 levels: the app state that contains a list of authors, an author state that contains a list of books, and a book state.

 Each part should contain their own separate actions and reducers if needed.